 It’s a local favourite come summertime: lounging in an inflatable raft while coasting down the Bow River, admiring the view of the approaching downtown skyline.

 If you don’t have your own raft, you can rent from various sports-specific venues including Lazy Day Raft Rentals, Rapid Rent Outlaw Sports and the University of Calgary Outdoor Centre.
-The Paddle Station rents rafts and kayaks out of three mobile rental stations right along the Bow River.
+The Paddle Station rents rafts and kayaks out of two mobile rental stations right along the Bow River.

 Plan your trip